ndbroadbent/dictionary_order_sort/README.md

 Sorts an array of strings in the same manner as the Linux `sort` command running with the `--dictionary-order` option.
 Only blanks and alphanumeric characters are considered.

-I created this gem after trying to use the `comm` command in a Capistrano recipe, with the files being sorted in Ruby. `comm` requires the input files to be sorted using the collating sequence specified by `LC_COLLATE', and this defaults to dictionary sort.
+I created this gem because I needed to use the `comm` command in a Capistrano recipe, and wanted to sort the list of files in Ruby. `comm` requires the input files to be sorted using the collating sequence specified by `LC_COLLATE', and this defaults to dictionary sort.

-In the end, I just piped the files to the Linux `sort` command, but I decided to write it anyway and release it as a tiny gem.

 # Installation